Tanay-Dwivedi/Sorting-Algorithms/src/SelectionSort/README.md

 2) **Small Datasets** : It's practical for sorting small arrays or lists, where its simplicity outweighs its inefficiency.

-3) **Teaching Complexity** : It helps demonstrate the concept of algorithm complexity and how sorting algorithms' efficiency relates to input size.
+3) **Teaching Complexity** : It helps demonstrate the concept of algorithm complexity and how sorting algorithms efficiency relates to input size.